ibm-cloud-docs/dr-automation-powervs/monitoring-metrics-ha.md

 subcollection: dr-automation-powervs

-keywords: monitor
+keywords: monitor metrics ha

 ---

-# Monitoring metrics for DR Automation
+# Monitoring metrics for PowerHA SystemMirror
-{: monitor met-ibm}
+{: monitor-ha-met-ibm}

 Create an IBM Cloud Monitoring instance and enable the platform metrics to capture various performance metrics.
 {:shortdesc: .shortdesc}

 ## Steps to Create an IBM cloud monitoring instance
-{: instance}
+{: instance-ha}

 To monitor platform metrics, select the region where your Power Virtual Server workspace is provisioned.